ilpropheta/playground-twh5homb/markdowns/exercise2.md

 This does not compile.

-Use `override` as much as possible (refactoring tools will use it automatically).
+Use `override` as much as possible (many refactoring tools will automatically do).

 ## Hands on!